 This traditional Persian yogurt drink is a mixture of dense sour yoghurt, water, salt, dried mint powder.
 Remember to ask for local handmade doogh in Iranian restaurants or dairy shops.
 Obviously, the fresher the yogurt, the more delicious the doogh would be.

-Doogh also used in a special Persian dessert.
+Doogh also used in a special Persian desserts.
 Can you imagine drinking a sour and salty drink with a sweet pastry?
 That’s what they do in Isfahan, doogh and bamieh, a delicious Persian sweet.

 Drink as Iranian Do

 Sipping hot Persian tea, a cup of fresh coffee, or a relaxing glass of traditional beverages, tasting cool unique Iranian sharbats, drinking Persian doogh of different cities with their local yogurt all can help you to discover an unseen culture hidden behind these drinks.
-Each Iranian tour packages you take, either cultural or trekking, will reveal you part of this culture.
+Each Iran tour packages you take, either cultural or trekking, will reveal you part of this culture.